Target audience: You have already participated in this activity – Knowing how to swim is mandatory

 • Knowing how to swim is mandatory.

-• Keep your safety distance before entering the rapids: 10 meters between boats.
+• Keep your safety distances before entering the rapids: 10 meters between boats.

 Haut-Languedoc regional natural park